sadia060/Used-Car-Price-Prediction/README.md

-This notebook predicts the price of a used vehicle.
+This notebook predicts the price of used vehicles.